Juan Gabriel: Death

-On August 28, 2016, Gabriel died in Santa Monica, California, reportedly from a heart attack.
+On 28 August 2016, Juan Gabriel died in Santa Monica, California, reportedly from a heart attack.
 Gabriel's body was cremated; his ashes were returned to a house he owned in Ciudad Juárez, Chihuahua, after receiving tributes from the city and Palacio de Bellas Artes in Mexico City.
 An autopsy was not performed to determine the cause of death.

-Charity work
+Charitable work

-Gabriel continued to do 10 to 12 performances per year as benefit concerts for his favorite children's homes, usually posing for pictures with his fans and forwarding the proceeds from the photo ops to support Mexican orphans.
+Juan Gabriel continued to do 10 to 12 performances per year as benefit concerts for his favorite children's homes, usually posing for pictures with his fans and forwarding the proceeds from the photo ops to support Mexican orphans.
 In 1987, he founded Semjase, a house for orphaned and underserved children located in Ciudad Juárez, Chihuahua.
-It serves school children between the ages of 6 to 12.
+It serves school children between the ages of 6 and 12.